la2050/archive/_projects/2016/explore-los-angeless-past-present-and-future-in-augmented-reality-through-perceptoscope.md

   which they're dropped.
 We will work with local organizations towards permanent deployments, and along the way document our process of design and public deployment through online video.
+project_proposal_impact:
+  - Access to open space and park facilities
+  - Number (and quality) of informal spaces for play
+  - Number of parks with intergenerational play opportunities
+  - Number of residents with easy access to a “vibrant” park
 category: play
 body_class: strawberry